 Browsing the craft vendors’ artisanal wares is another way to mingle with locals and support the economy.
 Many of Guna Yala’s lush green seaside villages sustain themselves by selling those embroidered molas, along with handwoven sombreros called vueltiaos and intricate fabric bracelets.
 After the trip is over, a textile or accessory might do more than decorate a tabletop or adorn an outfit back home.
 It can spark memories of a place where the values of protecting nature and the community point the way forward, resonating far beyond the borders of a remote Caribbean island.

 Interested in visiting the Guna Yala islands?
-Join our brand-new itinerary Panama & Colombia: Exploring the Caribbean Coast, and you’ll have the opportunity to wander the archipelago and have unique encounters with the local people.
+Join our brand-new itinerary Panama & Colombia: Exploring the Caribbean Coast, and you’ll have the opportunity to wander the scenic archipelago and have unique encounters with the local people.